sjmburlaza/budget-tracker-client/README.md

 The demo of the project can be found [here](https://budget-tracker-swart.vercel.app/home)

-Note: The backend of this projects hasn't been deployed yet because my favorite backend hosting service aka Heroku will no longer offer free hosting and haven't found a new and reliable one yet so for the front-end to be able to function, the server needs to be ran in local environment first.
+Note: The backend of this projects hasn't been deployed yet because my favorite backend hosting service aka Heroku will no longer offer free hosting and I haven't found a new one that is free, user-friendly and reliable.
+So for the front-end to be able to function, the server needs to be ran in the local environment first.

 ## Features and Functionalities
 - Register through email